apache/beam/beam-site/documentation/programming-guide.md

 // Apply a ParDo with an anonymous DoFn to the PCollection words.
 // Save the result as the PCollection wordLengths.
 PCollection<Integer> wordLengths = words.apply(
-  ParDo
-    .named("ComputeWordLengths")            // the transform name
-    .of(new DoFn<String, Integer>() {       // a DoFn as an anonymous inner class instance
+  "ComputeWordLengths",                     // the transform name ParDo.of(new DoFn<String, Integer>() {    // a DoFn as an anonymous inner class instance
       @ProcessElement
       public void processElement(ProcessContext c) {
         c.output(c.element().length());